 NRA Basics of Pistol Shooting Instructor Class

-Course Prerequisites: This class requires proof of completion of the NRA Basics of Pistol Shooting student class from us or any other NRA Certified Instructor.
+Course Prerequisites: This class requires proof of completion of the NRA Basics of Pistol Shooting Instructor Led student class from us or any other NRA Certified Instructor.
 The student class is not being held on the same weekend as the instructor classes.
 We hold the student level course monthly.

 The goal of this program is to develop instructors to teach NRA Basic Firearm Training Courses according to the lesson plans and training standards of the National Rifle Association.
 This program is not designed to prepare you to teach other firearm training courses (such as law enforcement, security, or hunter safety courses), nor to prepare you to develop firearm training courses of your own.